 Our Steering Group oversees our budget, staff and strategy and our Campaign Coordinator co-ordinates the coalition and working groups, implements our campaigns and manages our communications.

-Hannah is a passionate feminist with experience in national politics and campaigning.
+Hannah is a passionate intersectional feminist with experience in national politics and campaigning.

-Hannah previously worked in Parliament as a Researcher for an MP and then providing the Secretariat to the APPG on Miscarriages of Justice.
+Hannah previously worked in Parliament as a Researcher for an MP and providing the Secretariat to the APPG on Miscarriages of Justice.
 She then worked at René Cassin, the Jewish voice for human rights, where she campaigned on UK issues including immigration detention, modern slavery and discrimination of Traveller and Roma communities.
-Hannah has recently graduated with a Masters in Human Rights from LSE where she examined how women who kill their partners are treated by the criminal justice system.
+In 2019, Hannah graduated with a Masters in Human Rights from LSE.
+For her dissertation she examined how women who kill their partners are treated by the criminal justice system.

 DR HELEN PANKHURsT CBE, CONVENER